Siegel-Lab/BioSmoother/Manual.md

 :kbd:`Filter->Coordinates` allows filtering the regions displayed on the heatmap.

-In the :guilabel:`Active contigs` table, the contigs from the reference genome to be displayed on the two axis from the heatmap can be selected by tick boxes.
+In the :guilabel:`Active contigs` table, the contigs from the reference genome to be displayed on the two axes from the heatmap can be selected by tick boxes.
 The order in which the contigs are displayed can be modified by moving the contig names up or down using the arrows.

 The dropdown :guilabel:`Symmetry` gives four options to filter interactions by symmetry: